Loving clothing as loving mountains and rivers

 Truth: A true outdoorsy environmentalist

 "I knew how to climb before I knew how to walk." said by Patagonia’s founder Chouinard, who is deeply into love with Nature.
 Out of his passion for climbing, he learnt how to make pitons and sold them for $1.5 each.
-However, during rock climbing, Chouinard found that these non-recycled pitons leave permanent scars on flat rock.
+However, during rock climbing, Chouinard found that these non-recycled pitons leave permanent scars on the flat rock.
 The guilty American resolutely gave up the business which brought him 400,000 dollars every year.
 Since then, Chouinard dived into outdoor sports, his business grew from selling outdoor gears into making outdoor clothing.
 Since 1973, Patagonia has covered multiple outdoor sports fields including rock climbing, surfing, off-roading, skiing, fishing and more.

 Chouinard always values the functionality of clothing since he is an outdoor enthusiast, to whom the functionality of clothing is crucial.
 The brand has developed numerous of great high-tech fabric for outdoor clothing including the iconic "three-layer structure of outdoor clothing", the soft and non-pilling double-sided fabric Synchilla, and of course, Capilen, the light and insulated fabric that has changed the history of heavy mountaineering clothing.
 From 1996, Patagonia began to use organic cotton to make boardshorts.